-Innocent’s drinks brand, by contrast, was designed to give a sense of home-produced, unaffected but superior.
+Innocent’s drinks brand, was designed to give a sense of home-produced, unaffected but superior.

 With a design rejuvenation in 2001 in collaboration with the agency, Pearlfisher, it was on the stipulation that they were reading from the same page as Innocent and integrated the tenets of their philosophy.

-To further both my earlier point and demonstrate how important it is to have a one-voice message, Innocent’s headquarters is furnished with imitation vegetation, grass and plants.
-Their refectory uses benches and their business vehicles are wreathed with imitation grass and shrubs.
+To continue on from both my earlier points and demonstrate how important it is to have a one-voice message.
+Similarly, Innocent’s headquarters is furnished with imitation vegetation, grass and plants.
+Not to mention their refectory uses benches and their business vehicles are wreathed with imitation grass and shrubs.

-BrewDog’s idea to open a bar with a stool on each side of the US-Mexico border as a way to bolster its punk-cred was nothing short of inspired, but hey, if you can’t put two fingers up to the Cheeto-In-Chief, what’s the point?
+BrewDog’s idea to open a bar with a stool on each side of the US-Mexico border as a way to bolster its punk-cred was nothing short of inspired.
+Well hey, if you can’t put two fingers up to the Cheeto-In-Chief, what’s the point?

-BrewDog has form too, with other stunts including supplying free beer to induce voters in the UK’s general election, beer served in the bodies of dead animals, an ad accused of being transphobic and a beer to “stir the loins” of “Prince Willy”.
+BrewDog has form too.
+Other stunts including supplying free beer to induce voters in the UK’s general election.
+Beer served in the bodies of dead animals, an ad accused of being transphobic and a beer to “stir the loins” of “Prince Willy”.

-Building a brand can be hard work or a refreshing and stimulating expedition, and the foundation of any successful expedition is planning.
+Overall, building a brand can be hard work.
+Or a refreshing and stimulating expedition.
+And the foundation of any successful expedition is planning.

-It’s very difficult to change course and public opinion if you have charged ahead.
-With good research and a strong notion of the personality needed to drive your brand, it can quickly escalate into a character that customers will identify with, cherish and importantly, go out of their way to engage with.
+Nevertheless, It’s very difficult to change course and public opinion if you have charged ahead.
+With good research and a strong notion of the personality needed to drive your brand.
+It can quickly escalate into a character that customers will identify with, cherish.
+And importantly, go out of their way to engage with.